samuelgrant/Teamspeak-GO/readme.md

 </details>

 ### Creating an API Key
 The WebQuery requires API calls to be sent with an authentication header `x-api-key: {api token}`.
-While API tokens must have one of three scopes (outlined below), this library requires the **manage** scope too function correctly.
+While API tokens must have one of three scopes (outlined below), this library requires the **manage** scope to function correctly.
 New API keys have a lifetime of 14 days, but you can override this using the `lifetime=` parameter, using `lifetime=0` will stop the API key from expiring.

 **Scopes:**
 * manage